asllop/tref/README.md

 The node name format in TREF is intentionally permissive.
 After the initial plus signs, it basically accepts anything, any character, spaces, brackets... whatever.
 And the reason is **user defined dialects**.

-Imagine we have an application in which the weight of each vertex (node connection) is important.
-TREF doesn't provide a way to assign values to vertex, but the user can define a specific format in the node that can.
+Imagine we have an application in which the weight of each edge (node connection) is important.
+TREF doesn't provide a way to assign values to edges, but the user can define a specific format in the node that can.
 It could be something like:

 Filename: `example_6.tref`